 Boots are essential as the route may well be muddy in places.

 The walk lasts approximately two hours and starts and finishes at Blackthorpe Barn.
+It is not suitable for prams or buggies.

 All profit goes to The Rougham Estate Trust